Red Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cleveland Guardians and Will Brennan will take on the Boston Red Sox and Justin Turner on Wednesday at 7:10 PM ET, at Progressive Field.
+Steven Kwan and the Cleveland Guardians will look to get the better of Matt Dermody, the Boston Red Sox's named starter, on Thursday at 7:10 PM ET.

-The favored Guardians have -135 moneyline odds to win against the underdog Red Sox, who are listed at +110.
-The total for the matchup has been listed at 7.5 runs.
+The Guardians are -115 moneyline favorites for this matchup against the Red Sox (-105).
+The over/under for the game has been listed at 8.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.